winny-/HermesRemote/README.md

 - Is vulnerable to AS injection because `sendHermesCommand()` does not validate commands.
 - Cannot switch stations.
 - Cannot view a list of recent songs.
-- `api.php` is send a `GET` every second — per client!
-Needs caching.
+- `api.php` is sent a `GET` every second — per client!
+Needs to cache and query less often.
+- Should be using something like [Backbone.js](http://backbonejs.org/).